• What is a career in sport and fitness like?

 Athletes are sports people who compete at national and international levels.
 Most athletes train full time.
 Some are professional, which means they receive a salary for what they do, but others, like many Olympians, are technically amateurs and rely on funding or sponsorship.

-Coaches design training programs, organise and motivate both individuals and teams to play their best.
+Coaches design training programmes, organise and motivate both individuals and teams to play their best.
 They work with children and adults of all abilities.
-Most professional teams and athletes will have full time coaches to support them.
+Most professional teams and athletes will have full-time coaches to support them.

 Instructors develop exercise and sports classes for groups of people.
 PE teachers do the same in schools, helping children to build essential sports skills as well as teaching health and physiology to more advanced students and running after school clubs.